iotaledger/wallet.rs/docs/docs/libraries/python/examples.md

 # Load the env variables
 load_dotenv()

-# Get the stronghold password
+# Get the Stronghold password
 STRONGHOLD_PASSWORD = os.getenv('STRONGHOLD_PASSWORD')

 # This example generates a new address.